abcAssess/abcAssess-legal/privacy-policy.md

 ## 5. Data Portability, Backups, and Exports
 ###
 * **PDF Reports:** Teachers may generate PDF reports.
 These are generated in-memory and streamed directly to the user; we do not store copies of these reports on our servers.
+* **Data Backups:** Teachers may download a backup of their account data, including classes, students, and assessment results.
+These backups are downloaded locally by the use and no copies are stored in our servers.
 * **Data Responsibility:** Once data is exported or downloaded, the teacher or school assumes responsibility for its secure storage in accordance with local policies.
 ---
 ## 6. International Compliance & Rights (GDPR / CCPA / CPRA)